© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Green Castle ringwork 320m south west of Humbleton Mill is a scheduled monument protected by Historic England under reference 1019926.
 View the official record →

-Green Castle ringwork is a small fortified settlement of medieval date located in Northumberland.
+Green Castle ringwork is a medieval earthwork fortification located in Northumberland, approximately 320 metres south-west of Humbleton Mill.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019926.

 Green Castle ringwork 320m south west of Humbleton Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019926.